lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 * Mesh the part
 * Assign an element type to the part.
 See the `Abaqus Elements Guide`_ for more information about defining element types.
-* Define element and node sets for all elements and all nodes in the model.
+* Define element and node sets for elements and nodes that may require output requests in the model.
 See the `Abaqus Element Sets`_ documentation for more information about element sets.
 * Create an orphan mesh file by calling the ``export_mesh()`` function that was imported from ``abaqus_journal_utilities.py``
 * Save the ``output_file`` with the changes made